Villanova over Georgetown. Joe Namath's Jets over the Colts. The Miracle on Ice.

 Team USA def.
 Cuba, 2000 Olympics

 The U.S. flew to Sydney as decided underdogs, though they did have a Hall of Fame manager in Tommy Lasorda who refused to let his club be discouraged.
-The Americans featured a hodgepodge lineup of both young (20-year old CC Sabathia) and old (40-year old Tim Raines) and future stars like Roy Oswalt and Ben Sheets, but still few gave them a chance against a Cuban powerhouse that had gone a perfect 18-0 en route to gold medals in 1992 and '96.
+The Americans featured a hodgepodge lineup of both young (20-year-old Carsten Sabathia) and old (40-year-old Tim Raines) and future stars like Roy Oswalt and Ben Sheets, but still few gave them a chance against a Cuban powerhouse that had gone a perfect 18-0 en route to gold medals in 1992 and '96.
 Cuba defeated Team USA, 6-1, in a contentious round-robin matchup, but the Americans would get the last laugh as Sheets shut out the Cubans on three hits in the final.
 The U.S. claimed its only gold medal in Olympic baseball competition.

 "We came for the gold," Lasorda proclaimed after the final out, "and we got it."

 This was a David-vs.-Goliath matchup in more ways than one, as Florida's fire sale after their 1997 championship left them with a payroll ($54 million) that was less than one-third of the 101-win Yankees ($164 million).
 The Marlins fired manager Jeff Torborg after a 16-22 start and then rolled with baseball's oldest skipper, Jack McKeon, at the helm.
 A fortuitous foul ball helped the Marlins sneak past the Cubs in the NLCS, and Josh Beckett's Game 6 shutout at Yankee Stadium sealed Florida's second World Series title.